 Leaf Collection Interactive Map

 SBH collects an annual average of 300,000 cubic yards of loose leaves in the City of Toledo to prevent them from clogging the sewer system and creating unsafe driving situations.
-The leaf collection program runs until the first major snowfall in December.
 Every zip code in the City of Toledo receives leaf pick up at least once during the fall season.

 Please do not dump leaves in streams or creeks.
 Do not place leaves over storm inlets.
 Keep drainage ways open to prevent flooding.
 Citizens are encouraged to mulch leaves and use them in their yards and gardens.
 Mulched leaves add significant nutrients back into the yard and make excellent compost for use in the garden.
 Have your leaves, grass and plant material raked to the lawn edge on uncurbed streets or just over the curb on residential streets not more than two days before the scheduled date of leaf pick-up.
 Placing leaves in the street too early creates a slip hazard during wet weather.
 If you are bagging, you can put significantly more leaves in the bag if the leaves are mulched first.
 Please use brown paper bags only.
 Material in plastic bags will not be picked up.
 Grass and plant material may be mixed with leaves.
 However, branches, twigs, shrubs and garbage mixed in with leaves will cause us to LEAVE that pile as collecting it will damage the equipment.